tinymce/tinymce-docs/integrations/react.md

 <Editor apiKey='YOUR_API_KEY' init={% raw %}{{{% endraw %} /* your other settings */ {% raw %}}}{% endraw %} />
 ```

-You can also define what cloud channel you want to use out these three
+You can also define what cloud channel you want to use out these three:

 * `stable` **Default**.
 The most stable and well-tested version that has passed the Tiny quality assurance process.
 * `testing` This channel will deploy the current candidate for release to the `stable` channel.
 * `dev` The cutting edge version of TinyMCE updated daily for the daring users.